-Story+ is a 6-week paid summer research experience for Duke students—undergraduates and graduates—interested in exploring interdisciplinary arts and humanities research topics and methodologies.
+What is Story+?
+Story+ is a 6-week paid summer research experience for Duke students—undergraduates and graduates—interested in exploring interdisciplinary arts, interpretive social sciences, and humanities research topics and methodologies.
 The program combines hands-on research with storytelling to create dynamic outcomes for diverse public audiences.
 In Story+, students are organized into small project teams and have the opportunity to participate in a flexible mini “curriculum” on research methods and storytelling strategies.
-Team projects may be led by Duke faculty, Duke librarians, or non-profit organizations, and will be supervised on a day-to-day basis by graduate student mentors.
+Team projects may be led by Duke faculty, librarians/archivists or research staff or by non-profit organizations, and will be supervised on a day-to-day basis by graduate student mentors.

 Stipends All undergraduate student researchers and graduate student project managers receive a competitive award stipend for participation.
 Students generally receive half their stipend the last week of May and the other half at the end of June.
-Please see details about extenuating circumstances that might disrupt this stipend timeline on the application page.
 For participating students receiving need-based financial aid, and any one concerned about how your funding will work for this program or other summer opportunities, please contact your financial aid counselor for further information and personalized advice.

 Code of Conduct Statement Together we’ll aim to create a research environment that respects all cultures, backgrounds, identities, and views and a research community where belonging, respect, and reciprocity are at the heart of our communication and practice.
 Together we’ll honor our collaborators’ perspectives, identities, and diverse ways of thinking and we’ll hold each other accountable for doing so.
 Story+ is an inclusive space where all students have an equal right to research, learn, and express themselves.
 We will not tolerate harassment or harms of any form.

-Please browse below to explore our 2022 offerings and to learn more about Story+ projects from 2017, 2018, 2019, 2020, and 2021.
-Story+ is funded by Together Duke and administered by the Franklin Humanities Institute in conjunction with Bass Connections, with support from Duke University Libraries and, in 2022 for special Arts projects, The Duke Endowment.
+Please browse below to learn more about Story+ projects from 2017, 2018, 2019, 2020, 2021, and 2022.
+Story+ is funded by Together Duke and administered by the Franklin Humanities Institute in conjunction with Bass Connections, with support from Duke University Libraries.

 Questions?
 We like questions!
 Email us at email@example.com!